Commentary: The case for Exxon’s Rex Tillerson as Trump’s secretary of state

 Indeed, Tillerson’s public statements indicate that he would be pragmatic in foreign affairs, more of a Republican in the mold of George H.W.
 Bush and Brent Scowcroft than Donald Rumsfeld or Dick Cheney.
 As a business executive, he has pushed for free trade and opposed sanctions that disadvantage American companies over their European and Asian counterparts.
 There is little in his tenure at Exxon to indicate that he would not be a zealous advocate for America’s foreign policy with the same rigor he showed while making Exxon the dominant energy company in the world.
 In fact, he could prove to be the “velvet glove” in Trump’s national security team, while retired generals with an appetite for military force – such as Michael Flynn and James Mattis – are behind him.

 Trump campaigned and won the presidency on a platform of radically changing how Washington conducts domestic and foreign policy.
 He has stated that he wants corporate executives to serve in his cabinet because they know how to “win” and cut “better” deals than their predecessors who were mostly politicians with little real world experience.
-In nominating Tillerson, he will have fulfilled that goal.
+If the Senate confirms Tillerson, he will have fulfilled that goal.

 About the Author